Nijenhuis operator in contact homology and descendant recursion in symplectic field theory: Notions from Symplectic Field Theory

 Since in the end we will again be interested in the zero sets of these sections, we will assume that all occuring sections are sufficiently generic, in particular, transversal to the zero section.
 Furthermore, we want to assume that all the chosen sections are indeed invariant under the obvious symmetries like reordering of punctures and marked points.
-In order to meet both requirements, it follows that actually need to employ multi-sections (in the sense of branched manifolds).
-On the other hand, it is clear that one can always find coherent collections of (transversal) sections $(s)$ by using induction on the dimension of the underlying moduli space.\\
+In order to meet both requirements, it follows that we actually need to employ multi-sections (in the sense of branched manifolds).
+On the other hand, it is clear that one can always find coherent collections of (transversal) sections by using induction on the dimension of the underlying moduli space: indeed, as was remarked already in \cite{F2}, existence of coherent collections of sections is guaranteed thanks to the fact that, in the smooth category, it is always possible to extend a section of a bundle from a lower dimensional submanifold of the base to the full space.
+The idea is then to start by choosing sections on the lowest dimensional moduli spaces and work our way up to the bigger dimensional ones by extending such sections from the boundaries to the interiors of $\CM$.\\

 For every tuple $(j_1,\ldots,j_r)$ of natural numbers we choose $j_i$ coherent collections of sections $(s_{i,k})$ of $\LL_i$.
 Then we define for every moduli space $\CM=\CM_{r,A}(\Gamma^+,\Gamma^-)$,